pingcap/docs-cn/tiup/tiup-overview.md

 # TiUP Overview

-Package manager or package management system is widely used to automate the process of installing and managing system software and application software.
-Package management tools greatly simplify software's installation, upgrade, and maintenance processes.
-For example, almost all Linux operating systems that use RPM use Yum for package management, while Anaconda makes it very easy to manage the Python environment and related packages.

-In the past, there was no dedicated package management tool in the TiDB ecosystem.
-Users could only manually manage various packages through different configuration files and folders.
-Some third-party monitoring and reporting tools such as Prometheus even required additional special management, which made the operation and maintenance work much more difficult.

-Starting with TiDB 4.0, TiUP, as a new tool, assumes the role of a package manager and is responsible for managing components in the TiDB ecosystem, such as TiDB, PD, TiKV, and so on.
-When you want to run any component in the TiDB ecosystem, you just need to execute a single line of TiUP commands, which is far easier to manage.
+Starting with TiDB 4.0, TiUP, as the package manager, makes it far easier to manage different cluster components in the TiDB ecosystem.
+Now you can run any component with only a single line of TiUP commands.

 ## Install TiUP